-When we say we are “privatizing the means of war”, what do we really mean by this?
-Are we really aware of all the impacts of this privatization?
-This post is the post mortem of the event described earlier in “American Mercenaries of Public Diplomacy“.
+When we say we are “privatizing the means of war,” what do we mean by this?
+Are we aware of all the impacts of this privatization?
+This post is the post mortem of the event described earlier in “American Mercenaries of Public Diplomacy.”

-The purpose of what was ultimately a series of discussions on Tuesday, 17 October 2006, at the University of Southern California, was to provide a forum to discuss the deeper and broader meanings of privatization.
-From detaching means from goals to concepts of what democratic control of force really means, we sought to peel back the multiple “onions” involved.
-We may question the $24 difference that lined pockets when a $27 / ton contract to clear debris in New Orleans is sub’d out repeatedly until the guy actually did the work was paid $3 / ton, but we should be questioning the oversight and accountability of the government managers that allowed such a fiasco.
-For example, the Blackwater contractors strung up in Fallujah that created a tide changing incident in Iraq didn’t work for the US Government, they worked for a Kuwaiti-based company, who was subcontracted by a German company, who itself was subcontracted by KBR, who held the contract with the USG.
+The purpose of what was ultimately a series of discussions on Tuesday, 17 October 2006, at the University of Southern California, was to provide a forum to discuss the impact of the privatization of force on behalf of a state.
+From detaching means from goals to concepts of what democratic control of force means, we sought to peel back the multiple “onions” involved.
+We may question the $24 difference that lined pockets when a $27 / ton contract to clear debris in New Orleans is subbed out repeatedly until the guy did the work was paid $3 / ton, but we should be questioning the oversight and accountability of the government managers that allowed such a fiasco.
+For example, the Blackwater contractors strung up in Fallujah that created a tide changing incident in Iraq didn’t work for the US Government, they worked for a Kuwaiti-based company, subcontracted by a German company that was subcontracted by KBR, who held the original contract with the US Government.

 Anchored by a screening of the movie Shadow Company, the day was a success by any measure.
-The screening, and its subsequent Q&A session, was preceded by two seminars, the first starting at 12:45p.
-The first two seminars included Robert Young Pelton, Pratap Chatterjee, and “Miyagi” (a former Blackwater contractor in three chapters of RYP’s newest book and making his movie debut in Shadow Company) answering questions and discussing the many facets of privatization.
+The screening and the subsequent Q&A session were preceded by two seminars, the first starting at 12:45p.
+The first two seminars included Robert Young Pelton, Pratap Chatterjee, and “Miyagi” (a former Blackwater contractor in three chapters of Rober Young Pelton’s newest book and making his movie debut in Shadow Company) answering questions and discussing the many facets of privatization.
 Questions ranged from the civil-military oversight of force, including de-democratization as decision makers are less accountable through obfuscation and corporate veils, to even public diplomacy.
-Foreign policy options and the trend toward increasing hints at empire through traditional tools of empire (hired guns, creating deniable accountability, etc), came up.
+Foreign policy options and the trend toward increasing hints at empire through traditional tools of empire (hired guns, creating deniable accountability, etc.), came up.

 The need for security by the US outweighed the need for the “hearts and minds” of the Iraqis (see the US Army in Afghanistan and issues of “road rage”).
 Pratap cited Thomas Hammes, author of Sling and the Stone, who questioned the real value of heavy and aggressive tactics in protecting L. Paul Bremer.